adeelahmadk/ns3-box/README.md

-# A Docker Container for NS3 Development Environment
+# A Docker Container for ns-3 Development Environment

-An [NS3](https://www.nsnam.org/) development environment in a docker container based on ubuntu jammy x86_64.
+An [ns-3](https://www.nsnam.org/) development environment in a docker container based on ubuntu jammy x86_64.

 ## Dockerfile

+This repo contains two Dockerfile configurations:
-There are two Dockerfile configurations available in this distro to cover versions as old as 3.30.
-Use `ns3_3.30-3.35.dockerfile` to build an image for versions number 3.30 to 3.35 and `ns3_3.36p.dockerfile` to build an image for 3.36 and higher versions.
+- `ns3_3.30-3.35.dockerfile` to build an image for versions number 3.30 to 3.35
+- `ns3_3.36p.dockerfile` to build an image for 3.36 and higher versions.

 ## Environment Setup